 Paying for checked luggage started in 2008 when American Airlines started charging a $15 fee for a first checked bag, and many airlines quickly followed suit.
 In 2010, Spirit Airlines imposed a carry-on bag fee.
-This year, in 2015, the only two big U.S. airline companies that do not charge a baggage fee for checked luggage are JetBlue Airways (first checked in bag free) and Southwest Airlines (which allows you to check in two pieces of luggage for free).
+This year, in 2017, the only big U.S. airline that does not charge a baggage fee for checked luggage is Southwest Airlines (which allows you to check in 2 pieces of luggage for free).

 One of the easiest and best ways to get free checked baggage is by purchasing your airline ticket with a frequent flyer credit card.
 Some frequent flyer credit cards offer the first checked bag free of charge as a special benefit to card members.

-For example, Gold Delta SkyMiles® Credit Card from American Express, issued by American Express, a GET.com advertiser offers one free checked bag for you and up to 9 people in your reservation when booking a Delta flight.
+Gold Delta SkyMiles® Credit Card from American Express, issued by American Express, a GET.com advertiser offers one free checked bag for you and up to 9 people in your reservation when booking a Delta flight.
 Delta normally charges $25 for the first checked bag one a one way trip, so by purchasing your ticket with this card you can save up to $50 on a round trip per person.
 And if you purchase round trip tickets for a family of 4, you can save up to $200!
 This card also offers a 20% discount on Delta in-flight purchases and gives you priority boarding.
 You can also earn 2 miles for every $1 you spend on Delta purchases and 1 mile for every $1 you spend on other eligible purchases - so, you can even earn miles by paying your household bills with this card.
 I would recommend this card to people who fly with Delta frequently because you can earn miles on your purchases and use those miles to pay for your next flight.
-As a bonus incentive, new members will receive 30,000 bonus miles when spending $1,000 on purchases in the first 3 months of card membership.
-Earn $50 as a statement credit after you make a Delta purchase with your new Card in the first 3 months. $0 intro annual fee for the first year, then $95.
-Terms & restrictions apply.
+As a special offer, new members will receive 30,000 bonus miles when spending $1,000 on purchases in the first 3 months of card membership.
+Get $50 as a statement credit after you make a Delta purchase with your new Card in the first 3 months. $0 intro annual fee for the first year, then $95.
+Terms & conditions apply.

-The United MileagePlus® Explorer Card, issued by JPMorgan Chase (JPM), lets you check your first bag for free and that of another companion on the same reservation.
+United MileagePlus® Explorer Card, issued by JPMorgan Chase (JPM), lets you check your first bag for free and that of another companion on the same reservation.
 This saves you $50 per person on a round trip.
 This card also offers lots of bonus miles if you spend more than a certain amount with it.
-For example, you will receive 30,000 bonus miles if you spend $1,000 in the first 3 months of card membership.
-You can earn 10,000 bonus miles every year when you spend $25,000 on purchases made with this card.
+For example, start with 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months from account opening.
+You can earn 10,000 bonus miles every year when you spend $25,000 in net purchases made with this card.
 You can even earn an additional 5,000 bonus miles if you add another authorized cardholder to your account and make a purchase within the first 3 months of opening your account.
-When purchasing United air tickets through the airlines website, you will earn double (2) miles on every $1 you spend and 1 mile for every $1 spent on other eligible purchases.
-There is no limit to the amount of miles you can earn and accumulate, so the more you spend on your United MileagePlus Explorer Card, the more you earn.
+Earn double miles on tickets purchased from United, and 1 mile per $1 on all other purchases.
+There is no limit to the amount of miles you can earn and accumulate, so the more you spend using your card, the more you earn.

 So, as you can see, using a frequent flyer credit card to purchase your plane tickets can help you save a lot of money on your checked baggage.
 The only downside to these cards is that they are airline specific and made for people who tend to fly frequently with the same airline.
 Click here to see the full list of airline credit card offers on GET.com.
 If you are not faithful to any specific airline and prefer cards that offer flexibility as well as miles, points and travel rewards, check some of our highly rated travel credit cards.